Recipe Overview

 You might be thinking, “Doesn’t the 15 bean dried bean mix come with a packet of ham flavoring?”

+This is an easy recipe.
 Don’t be scared off by the total time it takes to make this 15 bean soup.
-It’s almost entirely hands off time and it’s a super easy recipe to make.
+It’s almost entirely hands off time and the soup is really not difficult at all to make.

 Soaking the Dry Beans